CDCgov/data-exchange-upload/upload-server/readme.md

 These files will be uploaded by default to the `upload-server/uploads/tus-prefix/` directory.
 The base `uploads/` directory name and location can be changed using the `LOCAL_FOLDER_UPLOAD_TUS` environment variable.
 The `tus-prefix/` name can be changed using the `TUS_UPLOAD_PREFIX` environment variable.

 Information about file uploads and delivery are stored as reports and events in the `upload-server/uploads/reports/` and `upload-server/uploads/events` respectively.
-If delivery targets are specified in the metadata, they will be sent to the corresponding directory in `upload-server/uploads/`.
+If delivery targets are specified in the sender manifest config file, they will be sent to the corresponding directory in `upload-server/uploads/`.

 Default folder structure